Mikoyan-Gurevich MiG-21: Arab–Israeli conflicts

 High losses to Israeli aircraft and continuous bombing during the War of Attrition caused Egypt to ask the Soviet Union for help.
 In March 1970, Soviet pilots and SAM crews arrived with their equipment.
 On 13 April, during the air battle over the Red Sea coast, the Soviet MiG-21MFs, according to some data, shot down two Israeli F-4 fighters On 18 April, one Israeli scout RF-4E "Phantom" was damaged by a Soviet MiG-21MF.
 On 16 May, an Israeli aircraft was shot down in air combat, probably by a Soviet MiG-21.
 On 22 June 1970, a Soviet pilot flying a MiG-21MF shot down an Israeli A-4E.
 After that, several more successful intercepts were carried out by Soviet pilots and another Israeli A-4 was shot down on 25 June.

 In response, Israel planned an ambush, calling it Operation Rimon 20.
 On 30 July, Israeli F-4s lured Soviet MiG-21s into an area where they were ambushed by Israeli Mirages.
 Asher Snir, flying a Mirage IIICJ, destroyed a Soviet MiG-21; Avihu Ben-Nun and Aviam Sela, both piloting F-4Es, each got a kill, and an unidentified pilot in another Mirage scored a fourth kill against a Soviet-flown MiG-21; the IAF suffered only a damaged Mirage.
 Three Soviet pilots were killed and the Soviet Union was alarmed by the losses.
 Yet though it was a morale-boosting achievement, Rimon 20 did not change the course of the war.
 After the operation, other IAF aircraft were lost to Soviet MiG-21s and SAMs.
-And a week later, on 7 August, the Soviets responded by deploying more aircraft to Egypt and luring Israeli fighter jets into an ambush of their own, "Operation Kavkaz", downing two Israeli Mirage IIICJs.
+A week later, on 7 August, the Soviets responded by deploying more aircraft to Egypt and luring Israeli fighter jets into an ambush of their own, "Operation Kavkaz", downing two Israeli Mirage IIICJs.
 In all, during March and August 1970, Soviet MiG-21 pilots and SAM crews destroyed 21 Israeli aircraft (eight by SA-3 missile systems and 13 by MiG-21s) at a cost of 5 MiG-21s shot down by the IAF, helping to convince the Israelis to sign a ceasefire.

 In September 1973, a large air battle erupted between Syria and Israel; Israel claimed a total of 12 Syrian MiG-21s destroyed, while Syria claimed eight kills scored by MiG-21s and admitted five losses.

 During the Yom Kippur War, Israel claimed 73 kills against Egyptian MiG-21s (65 confirmed).
 Egypt claimed 27 confirmed kills and eight probables against Israeli aircraft by its MiG-21s.
 However, according to most Israeli sources, these were exaggerated claims, as Israeli air-to-air combat losses for the entire war did not exceed fifteen.